chengr4/all-about-Rust/lifetimes/README.md

 Lifetimes are another kind of generic

+## Why we need?

 The main aim of lifetimes is to prevent `dangling references (迷途參考)`, which cause a program to reference data other than the data it’s intended to reference.

-**Why we need?**

-When we’re defining this function, we don’t know the concrete values that will be passed into this function.
+When we’re defining a function, we don’t know the concrete values that will be passed into the function.
 We also don’t know the concrete lifetimes of the references that will be passed in.

 One lifetime annotation by itself doesn’t have much meaning, because the annotations are meant to tell Rust **how generic lifetime parameters of multiple references relate to each other.**